Fourier-Mukai and autoduality for compactified Jacobians. I: Fine Compactified Jacobians

 Consider the functor

-which associates to a $k$-scheme $T$ the set of isomorphism classes of $T$-flat, coherent sheaves on $X\times _k T$ whose fibers over $T$ are simple rank-$1$ torsion-free sheaves.
+which associates to a $k$-scheme $T$ the set of isomorphism classes of $T$-flat, coherent sheaves on $X\times _k T$ whose fibers over $T$ are simple rank-1 torsion-free sheaves.
 The functor $\bJbar_X^*$ contains the open subfunctor

-which associates to a $k$-scheme $T$ to the set of isomorphism classes of line bundles on $X\times _k T$.
+which associates to a $k$-scheme $T$ the set of isomorphism classes of line bundles on $X\times _k T$.

-\begin{fact}[Murre-Oort, Altman-Kleiman, Esteves] Let $X$ be a connected reduced curve.
+\begin{fact}[Murre-Oort, Altman-Kleiman \cite{AK}, Esteves \cite{est1}] Let $X$ be a connected reduced curve.
 Then

 \begin{enumerate}[(i)] \item The \'etale sheafification of $\bJ_X^*$ is represented by a $k$-scheme $\Pic(X)=\bJ_X$, locally of finite type over $k$.
-Moreover, $\bJ_X$ is smooth. \item The \'etale sheafification of $\bJbar_X^*$ is represented by a $k$-scheme $\bJbar_X$, locally of finite type over $k$.
-Moreover, $\bJbar_X$ is universally closed and $\bJ_X$ is an open subset of $\bJbar_X$. \item There exists a sheaf $\I$ on $X\times \bJbar_X$ such for every $\F\in \bJbar_X^*(T)$ there exists a unique map $\alpha_{\F}:T\to \bJbar_X$ with the property that $\F=(\id_X\times \alpha_{\F})^*(\I)\otimes \pi_2^*(N)$ for some $N\in \Pic(T)$, where $\pi_2:X\times T\to T$ is the projection onto the second factor.
-The sheaf $\I$ is uniquely determined up to tensor product with the pullback of an invertible sheaf on $\bJbar_X$ and it is called a \emph{universal sheaf}. \end{enumerate} \end{fact} \begin{proof} Part (i): the representability of the \'etale sheafification of $\bJ_X^*$ follows from a result of Murre-Oort (see \cite[Sec.
-8.2, Thm.
-3]{BLR} and the references therein).
-The smoothness of $\bJ_X$ follows from \cite[Prop.
-2]{BLR}.
+Moreover, $\bJ_X$ is formally smooth over $k$. \item The \'etale sheafification of $\bJbar_X^*$ is represented by a $k$-scheme $\bJbar_X$, locally of finite type over $k$.
+Moreover, $\bJ_X$ is an open subset of $\bJbar_X$ and $\bJbar_X$ satisfies the existence part of the valuative criterion for properness\footnote{Note that $\bJbar_X$ is not universally closed because it is not quasi-compact, in general.}. \item There exists a sheaf $\I$ on $X\times \bJbar_X$ such for every $\F\in \bJbar_X^*(T)$ there exists a unique map $\alpha_{\F}:T\to \bJbar_X$ with the property that $\F=(\id_X\times \alpha_{\F})^*(\I)\otimes \pi_2^*(N)$ for some $N\in \Pic(T)$, where $\pi_2:X\times T\to T$ is the projection onto the second factor.
+The sheaf $\I$ is uniquely determined up to tensor product with the pullback of an invertible sheaf on $\bJbar_X$ and it is called a \emph{universal sheaf}. \end{enumerate} \end{fact} \begin{proof} See \cite[Fact 2.2]{MRV1} and the references therein.

-Part (ii): the representability of the \'etale sheafification of $\bJbar_X^*$ by an algebraic space $\bJbar_X$ locally of finite type over $k$ follows from a general result of Altmann-Kleiman (\cite[Thm.
-7.4]{AK}).
-The fact that $\bJbar_X$ is a scheme follows from a general result of Esteves (\cite[Thm.
-B]{est1}), using the fact that each irreducible component of $X$ has a $k$-point (recall that $k$ is assumed to be algebraically closed).
-Since $\bJ_X^*$ is an open subfunctor of $\bJbar_X^*$ then $\bJ_X$ is an open subscheme of $\bJbar_X$.
-Finally, the fact that $\bJbar_X$ is universally closed follows from \cite[Thm.
-32]{est1}.

-Part (iii) follows from another general result of Altman-Kleiman (\cite[Thm.
-3.4]{AK2}) using again the fact that each irreducible component of $X$ has a $k$-point.

 \end{proof}